 Now you’ll be looking at a list of people who are likely influential within the niche.
 They’re sorted by the size of their followings.

-More followers usually means more influence and reach, but not always.
+More followers usually mean more influence and reach, but not always.
 It’s easy to get lots of followers without influencing anyone.
 So also look at the Social Authority column.
-This number combines followers with other metrics like number of tweets and influence of followers.
+This number combines followers with other metrics like the number of tweets and the influence of followers.
 Low authority means the account is less likely to engage and drive traffic.